Decoding Metal Roof Mysteries: Unraveling the Causes Behind Leaks

 Metal roofs, while durable, have their own set of challenges when it comes to preventing leaks and widespread damage.
 Unlike traditional flat BUR or modified roofs, metal roofs aren’t designed to be waterproof.
 Instead, they rely on proper water flow, with no allowance for ponding or standing water over an extended period.

 Several factors contribute to metal roof leaks:

-- Surface rust.
-Just because a metal roof is rusted, doesn’t mean it is leaking but left unattended, rust can peel the coating causing holes or scaling.
-This can lead to major structural damage.
-Using a rust inhibitor will not remove the rust but it will stop it from spreading.
+- Rusted metal doesn’t necessarily mean immediate leaks, but unattended rust can peel the coating, leading to holes and scaling.
+This neglected rust can escalate into major structural damage.
+Using a rust inhibitor won’t eliminate the rust but can prevent its spread.

-- Movement.
-A metal roof should be designed to move, allowing for water to flow off the roof.
-If a repair product is used that doesn’t allow for the proper elongation (or flexibility), the panels will continue to move but the patch will not, causing more issues than the original roof leak.
+- A metal roof should have designed movement to allow water to flow off properly.
+If a repair product lacks proper elongation or flexibility, the panels will continue to move, causing more issues than the original leak.